robin-mu/Radio-Playlists/Readme.md

 - `extract(self, station: str, document: bytes, time) -> pd.DataFrame`: Extracts the playlist information from the downloaded document (html, json, etc.) and puts it into a DataFrame.
 The index of the DataFrame has to be the timestamp for each song.

 For logging, you can use the logger object `self.logger` which is defined in the `PlaylistExtractor` base class.
 If the name of the station should show up in log messages, you have to add `log_extra={'station': '{your_station}'}` for each logging call.

+If you finished writing and testing your class, you can make a [pull request](https://help.github.com/articles/creating-a-pull-request) to have it added into this repository.
+Thanks for your contribution!

 # Dependencies
 - requests: For HTTP requests